c4vi4z/dotfiles-mac/README.md

 - sillyman.zsh-theme is in $USER/.oh-my-zsh/themes
 - this is my first repository! please leave an issue/question for some tips :)
-- some config files are not changed, will change them in the future -**I VIBE CODED THE SHIT OUT OF EVERYTHING HERE, PLEASE DONT COMPLAIN WHEN NOTHING WORKS**
+- some config files are not changed, will change them in the future
+- **I VIBE CODED THE SHIT OUT OF EVERYTHING HERE, PLEASE DONT COMPLAIN WHEN NOTHING WORKS**

 Install the following packages, and change the dotfiles with mine: